daniel-locatelli/scraper-cumincadPDF/README.md

 # scraper-cumincadPDF
-Bach download PDFs from CuminCAD for each series e.g ACADIA
+Batch download PDFs from CuminCAD for each series e.g ACADIA

 This code is a work in progress